NeilJustice/ZenUnitAndMetalMock/README.md

    // that a certain value is not applicable to the behavior being tested.
 }

-// TEST4X4 is a 4-by-4 value-parameterized test.
+// ZenUnit N-by-N value-parameterized tests process
-// An N-by-N value-parameterized test processes
+// their type-safe variadic test case arguments list N-by-N.
-// its type-safe variadic test case arguments list N-by-N.
+// This TEST4X4 processes the list 4-by-4, forming 9 test cases
-// This TEST4X4 processes the list 4-by-4, forming 9 independent test cases
+// for function IsInclusiveBetween(), each of which will be run
-// for function IsInclusiveBetween().
+// using a fresh instance of test class IsInclusiveBetweenTests.
 TEST4X4(ReturnsTrueIfNumberIsInclusiveBetween,
    bool expectedReturnValue, unsigned lowerBound, unsigned number, unsigned upperBound, true, 0, 0, 0,